chinamike65/hugo-tuolesi/content/book3/book3en.md

 ##### (2) Thorough Knowledge of Reality

 The wisdom of the tantric empowerment masters exceeds that of the Mahayana sutra masters.
-The ability to distinguish between good and evil must be very strong, and they must also have a very keen insight.
+The ability to distinguish between good and evil must be highly developed, and they must also have a very keen insight.

 refers to a special training in wisdom, the selflessness of phenomena